guardian/configuration-magic/README.md

 ![Maven Central](https://maven-badges.herokuapp.com/maven-central/com.gu/configuration-magic-core_2.11/badge.svg)

 Configuration magic is a thin wrapper around Typesafe's configuration library.
-Its main goal is to load the configuration from a dynamodb table.
+Its main goal is to load the configuration from extrenal sources, mainly a dynamodb table or an s3 bucket.
-The librairy is currently split in two, configuration-magic-core and configuration-magic-play2-4.
+The library is currently split in different modules:

+* configuration-magic-core
+* configuration-magic-dynamodb
+* configuration-magic-s3
+* configuration-magic-play2

 ## Concept
 ### Sources
 The idea is to be able to compose an application configuration from one or more sources.
-The sources can be files, a classpath resource or a dynamodb table.
+The sources can be files, a classpath resource, a dynamodb table, an s3 bucket or any other source you can think of.
 When requiring a property, the look-up order will be the same as the configuration sources.

 The look-up sources depends on the current mode of the application.
 Three modes are accepted, and provide the following definition: